 Building Information Modeling integrates smart insights to tangible aspects of a building.
-Not to be confused with Computer Aided Designs (or CAD), whose purpose is focused solely on drafting and design, BIM uses CAD as a medium for bringing broad-scoped information about a building together.
+Not to be confused with Computer Aided Designs (or CAD), whose purpose is focused solely on drafting and design, BIM uses CAD as a tool for bringing broad-scoped information about a building together.

-Moreover, it also helps to digitize many aspects of the building’s lifecycle, going further beyond than only the design phase.
+Moreover, it also helps to digitize many aspects of the building’s lifecycle, going further beyond only the design phase.
 In times when smart buildings are also becoming all the rage, it’s crucial that facility managers also become smarter in their ways of handling them.

 The main advantages of BIM

 To be able to fully make use of the extensive range of improvements that this system offers, we must invest in the equipment and resources necessary to sustain it.
 Luckily, with the expected adoption of BIM technologies growing exponentially around the world, the benefits will become increasingly clear to the few non-believers who might still be out there.

 Amongst its many benefits, some advantages of Building Information Modeling are:

 Sustainability, a key and growing component of the design process of a structure, can be easily addressed by BIM.
-For instance, engineers can perform a better environmental analysis, exploring aspects like a building´s orientation, energy consumption and daylight to help identify the best strategies that enhance its energy efficiency, waste management and water conservation.
+For instance, engineers can perform a better environmental analysis, exploring aspects like a building’s orientation, energy consumption and access to daylight to help identify the best strategies that enhance its energy efficiency, waste management and water conservation.

-Using BIM is allowing construction projects to run shorter lifecycles with greater efficiency, as all aspects of the pre-construction and planning phases become easier to manage and faster to complete.
+Using BIM allows construction projects to run shorter lifecycles with greater efficiency, as all aspects of the pre-construction and planning phases become easier to manage and faster to complete.

-Enhanced Communication and Collaboration
+Enhanced communication and collaboration

 Since everything can be digitized using BIM-related software, all stakeholders can access plans and other related documents whenever they need to (plus ensuring they do so on an updated and federated model).
 This helps to reduce errors and rework that come from using incorrect or inaccurate information.

-We are very interested in the further development of areas such as virtual reality, offsite construction and 3D printing which can enable clients to discover exactly how an installation will turn out, as well as automate the creation of mock-ups and overall foster innovation into the industry.
+We are very interested in the further development of areas such as virtual reality, offsite construction and 3D printing which can enable clients to discover exactly how an installation will turn out, as well as automate the creation of mock-ups and overall foster innovation within the industry.

 In Europe, the BIM software market is predicted to have the second-largest share up until 2026.
-The growing construction sector, government and private entity regulations, and high demand for BIM software by building owners, architects, and contractors is adding to the BIM software market growth in the region.
+The growing construction sector, government and private entity regulations, and high demand for BIM software by building owners, architects, and contractors is helping fuel BIM software market growth.

 Not to be missed, the Asia-Pacific region is predicted to grow its BIM market at a very fast pace.
-With their focus on digitalization, prosperous real estate market, growing adoption of cloud platforms, high growth rate, and increasing adoption of advanced technologies to enhance the competitive edge of the design and construction industry in China are adding to the BIM software market growth in the region.
+The region’s focus on digitalization, prosperous real estate market, growing adoption of cloud platforms, high growth rate, and increasing adoption of advanced technologies to enhance the competitive edge of the design and construction industry in China are contributing to BIM software market growth.

 How does BIM optimize each phase of the construction process?

+The planning and design phases of a construction project can best be viewed as an integrated system.
 With BIM, a very useful tool for simulation, prototyping and analyzing during these stages, the inclusion of data works as a repository for the optimized design and performance analytics.

-By implementing it, considerable savings can be made, not only in terms of time but also in terms of resources.
+With BIM considerable savings can be made, not only in terms of time but also in terms of resources.
 Many times, unforeseen situations or incompatibilities can occur during a construction process –for instance, a pipe colliding with another element or non-compliance with regulations– and these are situations that traditionally would have to be resolved on site.